The Full Competitor PPC Analysis Guide: + 5 Top Tools in 2025

 Bottom line

-SpyFu is great if you need historical data for Google Ads competitor analysis.
+SpyFu is a fit if you need historical data for Google Ads competitor analysis.
 If you need visuals, creative breakdowns, or multi-platform support, you may want to explore SpyFu alternatives that focus on ad performance and creative strategy.

 4. Google Ads Auction Insights: Best for real-time auction data